If you’ve done your planning, you will know who you want to connect with your group. Now the challenge is how to connect. Consider:

 - Get listed with Self Help Queensland and on as many community directories as possible.

 - Make sure that every variation of the name of your issue is contained in your website, facebook, directory listing.
-This is particularly important if the name of your group doesn’t contain this word.
+This is particularly important if the name of your group doesn’t contain this key word.
 You might want a catchy name, but it is a search problem.
-No-one is ever as well-known as they think.
+No-one is ever as well-known as they think they are.

 - Depending upon the health issue and the geography of your group, meet with your local Councillor, State or Federal member.
 Make sure they know your story.
 (AND… don’t ask for money the first time you meet them).